Part of the TeachMe Series

 Vaginismus

 Vaginismus is a condition that may affect individuals with vaginas.
-It is described as “involuntary contraction of the vaginal musculature, which usually results in the failure of penetration”.
+It is described as “involuntary contraction of the vaginal musculature, which usually leads to a failure in penetration”.
 This can be as a result of a number of psychosocial factors in an individual’s life including stress, previous abuse, or substance misuse.